Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 SugarCRM is strongest when your revenue depends on growing existing accounts.

 Both platforms are capable CRMs.
 But every CRM shares the same dependency: the quality and completeness of the data inside it.
 A CRM with incomplete contact records, stale company data, and no visibility into buying signals is a filing cabinet, no matter how sophisticated its workflows or AI features are.
-That's where ZoomInfo changes the equation.
+That is where ZoomInfo changes the equation.

 That depth comes from the GTM Context Graph, an intelligence layer built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) unified with your CRM records, conversation transcripts, and behavioral signals.